|

 Stones River Greenway boardwalk is closed due to damage.
 Find the latest closure updates here. |

-In addition to fundraising, we educate citizens about Nashville’s greenways and opportunities for community involvement in the planning process.
+We serve as a vehicle for elevating community voices, and educate citizens about opportunities for community involvement in the planning process.

-Since 1994, Greenways for Nashville has assisted in developing a significant trail footprint of nearly 100 miles, including the protection of over 2,700 acres of floodplain land and the addition of over 7,000 acres of park land through the work of the Greenways and Open Space Division of Metro Parks.
+Since 1994, Greenways for Nashville has assisted in developing a significant trail footprint of 110 miles, including the protection of over 2,700 acres of floodplain land and the addition of over 7,000 acres of park land through the work of the Greenways and Open Space Division of Metro Parks.

 Board Chair